DMX Guide

 Quick answer

-Beginners should choose DMX lighting software based on the first real show, not the longest feature list.
+The best DMX lighting software for beginners is the tool that lets you patch fixtures quickly, create a few reliable scenes, trigger blackout instantly, and recover if something goes wrong.
 A small DJ or venue rig usually needs fixture profiles, USB-DMX support, easy scene buttons, blackout, and a simple way to save backup files.
 Larger rooms should start with Art-Net or sACN so the lighting network can grow.

 If you want the lights and visuals to follow live music, keep the DMX software stable first, then add REACT as the audio-reactive layer.